michaelhasey/3D-Building-Segmentation/README.md

 ![](readme_images/seg_results.png)

 # Acknowledgements
 The author would like to thank the [Computational Design Lab](http://code.arc.cmu.edu/) (CoDe Lab) at Carnegie Mellon University for its generous support and for providing the necessary hardware needed for this work.
-The author is also indebted to [Jimo Rhee](https://soa.cmu.edu/jinmo-rhee) for his technical assistance, depth of knowledge and advice regarding various parts of this research project with particular emphasis on the .3dm to .obj grasshopper script.
+The author is also indebted to [Jimo Rhee](https://soa.cmu.edu/jinmo-rhee) for his technical assistance, depth of knowledge and advice regarding various parts of this research project with particular emphasis on the .3dm to .obj grasshopper script which both he and I created together.
 Finally, the author would like to thank [Ardavan Bidgoli](https://soa.cmu.edu/ardavan-bidgoli) for his guidance and positive support throughout this entire process.

 # References